cicco94/BetVictorWebSocket-challenge/README.md

 ## Run the tests
 - `Unit test`: run the `mvn test` lifecycle
 - `Integration test`: clone the following repo `https://github.com/cicco94/BetVicotr-integration-test`

-## Introduction
-This project solve a challenge mainly with the following technologies:
-- Java Spring Boot WebSocket
-- Java Spring Data MongoDB
-Take a look at the test of the challenge here: `doc/VCCP Team Interview Task.pdf`

 ## The services
 The services of this challenge are 4: